D-Harshith/Churn-prediction/README.md

 ## Results
 The best-performing model is identified based on the F1 Score.
 Key findings include:
-- Gradient Boosting achieved the highest F1 Score of **0.5775**.
+- Gradient Boosting achieved the highest F1 Score of **0.8775**.
-- Logistic Regression and Random Forest also performed well but were slightly less effective.
+- Logistic Regression is slightly less effective compared to Random Forest.

 ---